aj-phillips/IconSwapperGui/README.md

 Thank you for using IconSwapperGui!
 I look forward to your feedback and hope you enjoy a more organized and personalized desktop experience.

-## License
-IconSwapperGui is released under the MIT License.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute, please read the Contributing Guidelines.